SnaBe/Gnomer/README.md

 * ~~The addon should only be active for Gnomes.~~
 * ~~Players can enter a command to get a random joke said out loud.~~
 * ~~Players can add their own jokes to the addon using a command.~~
+* Support for multiple chat frames, including party, raid and so on.
+* Players should be able to remove jokes / items from the list.